Samuel-2626/ds-algo-js/sets.md

 We can also pass an array to the Set() constructor.

-To add data to a set, we use the has() method.
+To add data to a set, we use the add() method.

+To check for a value in a set, we use the has() method.

 To delete data from a set, we use the delete() method.